|

 which Zeus and, later on, the Argonauts,

-could not resist to pay a visit; and from which many
+could not resist to visit; and from which many

 writers had fabricated their